DDRB Funded Agencies

 The DDRB provides funding for the following program:

-ADAPTIVE EQUIPMENT AND ASSISTIVE TECHNOLOGY: Provides individualized assessment and recommendations for appropriate equipment and administers funds for the purchase of assistive technology, adaptive equipment and home/vehicle modifications that support safety and accessibility to improve independence at home, or in the community.
+ADAPTIVE EQUIPMENT AND ASSISTIVE TECHNOLOGY: Utilizing a physician order, Variety administers funds for recommended appropriate equipment or assistive technology and vehicle modifications that support safety and accessibility to improve independence at home or in the community.

 Willows Way, Inc.